 Co-occurring disorders, or the simultaneous existence of drug abuse and mental health issues, are common across the United States.
 The prevalence of co-occurring problems among adolescents is much higher.
 The majority of youths with substance use disorders also battle mental illness.

-Addressing co-occurring issues requires spending time in an accredited co-occurring disorder treatment program.
+Addressing co-occurring issues may require spending time in an accredited co-occurring disorder treatment program.
 These are common in drug and rehab centers across the United States.
-At Foothills at Red Oak Recovery, we specialize in the needs of youth.
-Contact us today at 866.300.5275 to learn more about co-occurring disorders and the treatment options available at our North Carolina treatment center.
+At Foothills at Red Oak Recovery, we specialize in the needs of adolescent boys.
+Contact us today at 866.300.5275 to learn more about co-occurring disorders and co-occurring issues treatment for adolescents available at our North Carolina treatment center.

 The overwhelming nature of depression, anxiety, or other emotional challenges puts people at grave risk of substance abuse.
 It’s part of a quest to find real and immediate relief from sometimes severe and persistent symptoms.
 When this happens, it has a name in medicine: a co-occurring disorder or dual-diagnosis disorder.

 A high percentage of people with substance abuse also struggle with their mental health, while the opposite is also correct.
 Co-occurring disorders can originate in any direction, with a variety of triggers.
 Co-occurring issues happen so frequently that specific mental health clinics now routinely administer drug and alcohol screening tests.
 Millions of Americans struggled with co-occurring issues in 2018.